kqian23/HR-Analytics-Predicting-Job-Change/Kun_HR_Analytics.md

 currently have a job.
 Further investigation into how the data is collected and the missing pattern need to be done before drawing conclusion.
-Other than this unknown category, job switch percentage seems to be relatively even across all company sizes.\
+Other than this unknown category, job switch percentage seems to be relatively even across all company sizes.<br/>

 ``` r